I’m a huge fan of setting goals. But there’s something more important, more powerful and far more effective than setting goals.

 #3 – What networks are you going to join?

-As you think about how you are going to grow as leader in the next year, you might want to be intentional about connecting with specific people.
+As you think about how you are going to grow as a leader in the next year, you might want to be intentional about connecting with specific people.
 There are formal and informal networks who can help you.
 And as you tap into those groups, you’ll help others at the same time.

 Here are two examples.

 I’m a part of a closed Facebook group consisting of Christian Entrepreneurs.
-As the CEO of Church Fuel, this group is a valuable source of information and insight.
+As the leader of Church Fuel, this group is a valuable source of information and insight.
 And I like to think I add something to the others.